 Baking Powder – The function of baking powder in this recipe is to encourage your cookies to spread up instead of out, making them more even and fluffy.

-Vegan Chocolate Chips – When choosing chocolate chips for your cookies, you’ve got plenty of options.
+Vegan Chocolate Chips – You may be wondering…what brands of chocolate chips are vegan?
+Good news, you’ve got plenty of options.
 We like to use Enjoy Life semi-sweet chocolate chips, but you can even use chocolate chunks if you prefer.

 3/4 cup refined coconut oil* (see notes)